sethmlarson/sethmlarson.dev/app/markdown/2025-04-03/switch-2-drm-expensive-and-gamecube.md

 ## Switch 2 requires microSD Express cards

-If you bought a bunch of large microSD cards because they'll be useful "one-day", then you'll be a bit disappointed by this one.
+If you bought a bunch of large microSD cards because they'll be useful "eventually", then you'll be a bit disappointed by this one.
 The Switch 2 requires microSD Express cards.
 I personally don't own any microSD Express cards but have a handful of 256GB+ microSD cards without "Express".